oalders/is/README.md

 ### Using a Regex

 The `like` and `unlike` operators accept a regular expression.
-You may need to quote your regex.
+We may need to quote our regex.
 For instance:

 ```bash
 is os name like darw\w